Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Directions/Route around barriers/README.md

 6. Calculate and display the route.
     i.
 Call `AGSRouteTask.solveRoute(with:completion:)` to get an `AGSRouteResult`. ii.
 Get the first returned route by calling `AGSRouteResult.routes.first()`. iii.
-Get the geometry from the route as a polyline by accessing the `_.routeGeometry` property. iv.
+Get the geometry from the route as a polyline by accessing the `routeGeometry` property. iv.
 Create a graphic from the polyline and a simple line symbol.
     v.
 Display the steps on the route, available from `directionManeuvers`.